-- ✓ The building is protected by an addressable fire alarm panel, with minimal area detection and manual pull stations located at each required exit. - ✓ The alarm notification signal is a temporal pattern tone (3 pulse signal, pause, 3 pulse signal repeat), with visual synchronized strobes. - ✓ The fire alarm control unit will automatically report all active fire alarm signals to the NAU Police Dispatch Center.
+- ✓ The building is protected by an addressable fire alarm panel, with area detection and manual pull stations located at each required exit. - ✓ The alarm notification signal is an emergency/voice communication system with a temporal pattern tone (3 pulse signal, pause, 3 pulse signal) then a pre-recorded voice message, with visual synchronized strobes. - ✓ The fire alarm control unit will automatically report all active fire alarm signals to the NAU Police Dispatch Center.